Hi, I’m Tiss.

 Clarity over Emotions

 Feelings matter and are always valid, but they don’t always tell the truth.
 Love can feel like danger.
 Safety might feel uncomfortable.
 Sadness may come out as anger.
+Understanding the psychology behind those reactions helps us see what our feelings are actually telling us.

 *Compassion ≠ excusing abusive or harmful behavior.
 You can love someone and still leave if they are hurting you.